glafratta/collision-simulation/README.md

 `cmake .`
 `make`

-run: `sudo ./simulate` : this searches into the sample_maps folder and every 200ms creates a static body in box2d world per (x,y) point.
-This looks different to the data acquired using [rplidar_rpi]
+run: `sudo ./simulate` : creates a representation of the external world and calculates the velocity at which the robot is moving [rplidar_rpi]
-(https://github.com/berndporr/rplidar_rpi) so acquiring data using that program will not work.
-In this program the robot is always at (0,0).
+(https://github.com/berndporr/rplidar_rpi).In this program the robot is always at (0,0).

 ## prerequisites
-### install box2d
+### install box2d and opencv
-using `dselect` , install `libbox2d-dev`
+using `dselect` , install `libbox2d-dev` and 'libopencv-core-dev'

 ### rplidar
 rplidar: https://github.com/berndporr/rplidar_rpi